On the Use of AI-Driven Immersive Digital Technologies for Designing and Operating UAVs: Exploring DTs in UAVs: Simulation, Safety, and Beyond

 \section{Exploring DTs in UAVs: Simulation, Safety, and Beyond}

-This section reviews the literature on using DT in the context of UAVs.
-It highlights the importance of DT in this context as well as its role in addressing simulation-to-reality problems, and its role in improving safety.
+This section reviews the literature on the use of DT in the context of UAVs.
+It highlights the importance of DT as well as its role in addressing simulation-to-reality problems, and in improving safety.

-Communication infrastructures are often severely impacted in natural disasters such as earthquakes, wildfires, and hurricanes, leading to either overload or complete failure in the affected regions.
+Communication infrastructures are often severely impacted in natural disasters such as earthquakes, wildfires, and hurricanes, leading to overload or complete failure in the affected regions.
 In search and rescue operations, UAVs can function as mobile base stations or relays, offering essential wireless connectivity.
-The strategic deployment and trajectory planning of UAVs are critical to ensuring optimal signal quality and coverage.
-AI-powered algorithms can improve trajectory optimization by considering the users' requirements.
-The performance of AI-powered algorithms can be enhanced by integrating DT technology into the development process, be it to improve UAV design, traffic optimization, QoS or safety~\cite{hu2022review}.
-Once a DT is synchronized with its corresponding real twin, it contains accurate system state information, according to the requirements of the learning process.
-The AI model can learn from DT and be quickly put into practice with the help of DT.
+The deployment and trajectory planning of UAVs are critical to ensuring optimal signal quality and coverage.
+AI-powered algorithms can improve trajectory optimization by accounting for users' requirements.
+Their performance can be further enhanced by integrating DT technology into the development process, whether to improve UAV design, traffic optimization, QoS or safety~\cite{gurses2024digital}.
+Once a DT is synchronized with its physical counterpart, it maintains accurate system state information for the learning process.
+The AI model can the learn from DT and be rapidly deployed in practice.
 High-fidelity simulations enable extensive testing and validation of algorithms under different scenarios and conditions~\cite{10.1145/3555661.3560865,9451579}.
 DT enables better adaptation to UAV dynamic conditions, such as environmental changes, signal propagation, and user movement by providing a virtual representation of both the UAVs and the surrounding environment.
 This continuous simulation allows AI algorithms to make more informed adjustments to deployment and trajectory, thereby improving wireless coverage and communication efficiency in disaster-stricken areas~\cite{gurses2024digital}.

-Fig. \ref{fig:immersive} highlights DT contributions for UAVs, e.g., improving safety, optimizing traffic through efficient routing and dynamic adjustments, and enhancing service quality by tracking performance metrics.
-It also helps with UAV design by simulating configurations and bridging the gap between simulation and actual conditions with accurate modeling and continuous feedback.
-Furthermore, DT facilitates intelligent cooperation within UAV swarms.